How many times should you edit your novel?

 Leave your story for a few weeks.
 Read some books and maybe do some writing exercises that aren’t even supposed to produce “good writing”.
 Give yourself a break and then come back to look at your manuscript with fresh eyes.
 Read it ONCE, write notes about any glaring issues you find during your read and then fix those issues.

 In theory, you could spend the rest of your life editing your novel, but you do have to draw the line somewhere.
+Chances are, you won’t ever feel completely confident with your writing but you still need to take the next step eventually if you want something to come out of it.

 Tell us what you think